MicrosoftDocs/azure-docs/articles/backup/tutorial-restore-aks-backups-across-regions.md

    You can also define similar rules for the *First successful backup taken every week, month, and year*.

-With the new bckup policy, you can [now [configure protection for the AKS cluster](azure-kubernetes-service-cluster-backup.md#configure-backups) and then protect backups using the backup policy against regional disaster.
+With the new backup policy, you can [now [configure protection for the AKS cluster](azure-kubernetes-service-cluster-backup.md#configure-backups) and then protect backups using the backup policy against regional disaster.

 ## Restore in secondary region

-## Restore the AKS clusters
+In case of a regional outage, you can use the recovery points stored in Vault Tier in secondary region to bring back the AKS cluster.

-To restore the backed-up AKS cluster, follow these steps:
+Follow these steps:

 1. Go to **Backup center** and select **Restore**.